craftit/multi-vesc/README.md

 * id: The CAN id of the motor
 * enable: If the motor is enabled
+* controlMode: The control mode of the motor
-* One of the following types of drive values
+* One of the following types of drive values, depending on the 'controlMode':
   * rpm: The target RPM of the motor
   * current: The target current of the motor in Amps
   * duty: The target duty cycle of the motor.
 0.0 to 1.0